 K-Means Clustering Animation Reflections

-This post reflects on two animations of the k-means clustering algorithm, which illustrate how the algorithm iteratively assigns data points to clusters and updates cluster centroids.
+I watched two animations of the k-means clustering algorithm to see how it repeatedly assigns data points to clusters and updates their centroids.

 The animations are sourced from: